What is the Future of the Sail Training Ship Leeuwin?

 Clients and Demographics

-In the 1980’s I was in my twenties and the primary goal in one’s life was to seek as much adventure as possible.
-Whether it was rafting the Franklin in individual rafts, cycling the South West and walking the original Bibbulmun, motorcycle touring around Australia, deep sea diving, flying hot air balloons or caving at Cocklebiddy (Nullabor) – the notches on the belt just kept coming.
+In the 1980’s I was in my twenties and the primary goal in one’s life – was to seek as much adventure as possible.
+Whether it was rafting the Franklin in individual rafts, cycling the SW, walking the original Bibbulmun, motorcycle touring around Australia, deep sea diving, flying hot air balloons or caving at Cocklebiddy (Nullabor) – the notches on the belt just keep coming.

 2025 Onwards